marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Maryland?

-The Maryland Judicial Code contains specific rules that govern civil behavior among road users, including pedestrians and motorists.
+The Maryland Judicial Code contains rules governing civil behavior among road users, including pedestrians and motorists.
 Individuals who behave otherwise commit traffic violations or infractions.
 Traffic violations in Maryland are severe traffic crimes that carry serious penalties.
 On the other hand, traffic infractions are less serious traffic offenses but should not be taken lightly.
 Depending on the severity, offenders found guilty of traffic violations or infractions may attract penalties ranging from sanctions and fines to jail time.
-The Maryland Motor Vehicle Administration (MVA) is the government agency saddled with keeping and disseminating records of traffic violations or infractions.
+The Maryland Motor Vehicle Administration (MVA) is the government agency saddled with keeping and disseminating traffic violations or infractions records.

 What Are Felony Traffic Violations In Maryland?

-Felony traffic violations are serious driving offenses and tend to cause financial or physical damage to a victim compared to traffic misdemeanors.
+Felony traffic violations are serious driving offenses that tend to cause financial or physical damage to a victim compared to traffic misdemeanors.
 Under the Maryland Vehicle Code, traffic felonies carry heavy penalties ranging from hefty fines to jail time.
-The penalties depend on the circumstances surrounding the traffic felony and offender status of the individual.
-For instance, Maryland has a four-strike rule that imposes life sentences on offenders who have served three separate jail terms for violent felonies.
+The penalties generally depend on the circumstances surrounding the traffic felony and the individual's offender status.
+For instance, Maryland has a four-strike rule that imposes life sentences on offenders who have served three jail terms for violent felonies.

 As per Md.
 Criminal Law Code Ann. § 2–506, a traffic violation such as DUI, becomes a felony if it results in life loss.
 A DUI charge carries a penalty of up to 10 years or a fine of up to $10,000.
 Generally, Maryland does not classify felony traffic offenses.
 Instead of this, courts assign penalties for traffic felonies on a crime-by-crime basis and other aggravating factors.